'Create a Better Online You': Designing online learning resources to develop undergraduate social media skills

-Pozzi, Megan (2015) 'Create a better online you': Designing online learning resources to develop undergraduate social media skills.
-In STARS: Students, Transitions, Achievements, Retention and Success, 1 - 4 July 2015, Melbourne, Vic.
+Pozzi, Megan (2015) 'Create a Better Online You': Designing online learning resources to develop undergraduate social media skills.
+International Journal of Social Media and Interactive Learning Environments, 3(4), pp. 305-321.

-‘Create a Better Online You’ (CBOY) is an emerging initiative from QUT Library.
-CBOY focusses on developing the social media skills of undergraduates at QUT.
-While many students will have encountered ‘cybersafety’ training in primary or secondary school, a comprehensive environmental scan revealed little in the way of social media resources targeted at undergraduates.
+This article charts the development of the 'Create a Better Online You' (CBOY) project.
+The focus of CBOY was the social media skills of undergraduate students at QUT.
+While many students will have encountered 'cybersafety' training in primary or secondary school, however, a comprehensive environmental scan revealed little in the way of social media resources targeted at undergraduate students.
 In particular, there was little to no focus on the ways in which social media could be used strategically to develop a positive online reputation and enhance chances of employability post tertiary education.
-The resources created as part of CBOY are the result of a literature review, environmental scan, and discussions with staff and students at QUT.
+The resources created as part of CBOY were the result of a comprehensive literature review, environmental scan, interviews with key internal and external stakeholders, and in discussion with undergraduate students at Queensland University of Technology (QUT).
 Following the comprehensive environmental scan, it appears that CBOY represents one of the first free, openly accessible, interactive resources targeting the social media skills of undergraduates.

 Impact and interest:

 Citation counts are sourced monthly from and citation databases.

 These databases contain citations from different subsets of available publications and different time periods and thus the citation count from each is usually different.
 Some works are not in either database and no count is displayed.
 Scopus includes citations from articles published in 1996 onwards, and Web of Science® generally from 1980 onwards.

 Citations counts from theindexing service can be viewed at the linked Google Scholar™ search.